 The Management Company may use telephone recording procedures to record any conversation.
-Investors are deemed to consent to the tape-recording of conversations with the Management Company and to the use of such tape recordings by the Management Company and/or the Company in legal proceedings or otherwise at their discretion.
-In addition, some local Franklin Templeton Investments offices may need to record telephone calls and electronic communications for training, monitoring purposes and/or to confirm Investors' instructions.
+Investors are deemed to consent to the taperecording of conversations with the Management Company and to the use of such tape recordings by the Management Company and/or the Company and/or the Administrative Agent, as applicable, in legal proceedings or otherwise at their discretion.
+In addition, some local Franklin Templeton offices may need to record telephone calls and electronic communications for training, monitoring purposes and/or to confirm Investors' instructions.
 Recordings will be provided upon request (in which case a fee may be charged) for a period of five years from the date of such recording or seven years when specificly required by regulatory authorities.